 I see a lot of churches along my bike rides.
 I thought I'd take some pictures and attach a Psalm to each church.
 I will enjoy reading through the Psalms this way.
 At each stop I'll say a prayer and include the congregation that worships there.
-So, when I'm done there will be 150 posts, Psalms, and rides.
+So, when I'm done there will be 150 posts, churches, Psalms, and rides.
 Photos taken with various Galaxy Android Smart Phones

 Keith Stillwell